mehwishjbe/product-dePerfum/README.md

 # Product Preview De-Perfum

 This is a simple product preview webpage for Gabrielle Essence Eau De Parfum.
 It was created as part of a Frontend Mentor challenge.
-You can view the live version of this page [here](https://mehwishjbe.github.io/product-preview-dePerfum/).
+You can view the live version of this page [You can view the live demo of this project here:(https://mehwishjbe.github.io/product-preview-dePerfum/).

 ## Table of Contents